linspw/experiment-ui/README.md

-<h1 align="center">Welcome to Aurora-Vue!</h1>
+<h1 align="center">Welcome to HyONE-UI!</h1>

-Aurora-Vue is UI - Library write in Vue.js that will assist you in your project, providing visual components to facilitate the development of your application.
+HyONE-UI - Library write in Vue 3 that will assist you in your project, providing visual components to facilitate the development of your application.

 ### Installation